Northvolt: Northvolt Six

 In the fall of 2023, Northvolt began plans to build a new battery gigafactory near Montreal, Canada.
 Initially the factory intended to start production in 2026, but quickly suffered heavy delays (12–18 months).
 After the bankruptcy of Northvolt AB, the Canadian government announced it would be cancelling its partial funding of the project, effectively killing the project.

 Northvolt Cuberg

 Cuberg was a Northern California start-up focused on developing batteries using the lithium-ion technology, aiming for applications in specific fields like aviation.
 Cuberg had spun out of Stanford University in 2015 and had production facilities in San Leandro.
 It was acquired in November 2021 by Northvolt, and renamed "Northvolt Cuberg".

 In 2024 however, Northvolt's increasingly difficult financial position meant they wouldn't be able to keep funding Cuberg's research.
 After various plans of finding alternate fundings failed, the company ended up being shut down in November 2024.

-The site was then resold to Lyten (a lithium–sulfur battery manufacturer) in late 2024.
+The site was resold in late 2024 to Lyten, a manufacturer of lithium–sulfur batteries.